What Does A Property Manager Do?

 A real estate agent with a client holding a pad of paper, indicating a discussion or consultation.

 Whether you’re an investor, a renter or just curious about real estate, you’ve probably heard of property managers – but what do they do?
-Property manager duties span beyond what you might expect; they often do much more than just collect rent.
+Property manager duties span beyond what you might expect; they usually do much more than just collect rent.

 What Is A Property Manager?

-A property manager is an individual or entity hired by a property owner to oversee and manage the day-to-day operations of their real estate investment.
-Property manager responsibilities include:
+A property manager is an individual or a company hired by a property owner to oversee and manage the day-to-day operations of their real estate investment property.

-• Setting and collecting rent
+• Setting rent and collecting payments

-• Handling maintenance requests
+• Handling maintenance, repairs, and tenant requests

 See What You Qualify For